 Commitments: The NWSA has entered into separate contractual agreements for terminal maintenance, infrastructure improvements, environmental projects, and professional services.
-At December 31, 2017, the remaining commitments on these agreements amounted to \$43.8 million.
+At December 31, 2018, the remaining commitments on these agreements amounted to \$41.4 million.

-K emaining

-Cor mmitments

-Description (Th nousands)

-Terminal projects \$ 42,639

-Environmental 264

-Other (including professional services) 897
+Description Remaining Commitments (Thousands) Terminal projects Environmental Other (including professional services) \$ 39,800 305 1,315 \$ 41,420

-\$ 43,800

-During NWSA's start-up period, the Port of Tacoma, acting as an agent for the NWSA per support services agreements, issued contracts on behalf of the NWSA.
-The remaining commitments on these contracts were \$512,000 at December 31, 2017, and will be reimbursed by the NWSA.
+During NWSA's start-up period, the Port of Tacoma and the Port of Seattle, acting as agents for the NWSA per support services agreements, issued contracts on behalf of the NWSA.
+The remaining commitments on these contracts totaled \$6,411,000 at December 31, 2018, of which \$448,000 are related to contracts issued by the Port of Tacoma and \$5,963,000 are related to contracts issued by the Port of Seattle.
+Both ports will be reimbursed by the NWSA.